+The Reliability, Availability, Maintainability and Safety (RAMS) programme is offered by the Norwegian University of Science and Technology (NTNU).
 The objective of this Master´s programme is to provide knowledge and skills to enable students in the development and operation of safe, reliable and easily maintainable systems.
 You will learn how products and systems can be used safely, and how technical faults can be avoided.
 Furthermore, you will learn how to plan and cost-effectively perform maintenance.
-The language of instruction is English.

 This programme is unique in Scandinavia and builds on long experience from industry projects, teaching and research.
 The study is suited for people who like to identify and solve problems, have analytical skills, can work structured and systematically, and enjoy both theoretical and practical problems.

 Norwegian University of Science and Technology (NTNU) and SINTEF together constitute the largest academic environment in Europe within safety, reliability and maintenance.

 Product and system complexity is increasing.
 Many technical products and systems are combinations of software, electronics and mechanical components.
 Also, the interactions between technical systems and the economical / social systems of our global society are becoming tighter and more inter-dependent.

 Candidates within RAMS field are attractive to the market and have had no problems finding good jobs.
 The type of work varies quite a bit, as the competence is of great use to all kinds of industry that rely on reliability, availability, maintainability and safety.

 Because project assignments and the master's thesis are regularly connected to practical problems within business and industry, students acquire a network that often results in job offers.